2013 SFP Summer Field Course, Mongolia

 The field based course will be taught by conservation practitioners and scientists from the Zoological Society of London with input from lecturers from of the National University of Mongolia amidst Mongolia's unique rolling Steppe grasslands.

-Students will experience traditional Mongolian nomadic lifestyle, camping, eating locally sourced traditional Mongolian food.
+Students will experience traditional Mongolian nomadic lifestyle, camping and eating locally sourced traditional Mongolian food.

 Take a look at: